 The Weidenfeld-Hoffmann Scholarships and Leadership Programme cultivates the leaders of tomorrow by providing outstanding university graduates and professionals from developing and emerging economies with the opportunity to pursue fully-funded graduate studies at the University of Oxford, combined with a comprehensive programme of leadership development, long-term mentoring and networking.

 The programme is managed by the Weidenfeld-Hoffmann Trust, a charitable trust bringing together and developing the inspiring educational work founded by Lord Weidenfeld and previously run by the Institute for Strategic Dialogue.
 Since its foundation in 2007, over 175 scholars have taken part in the programme.
 They are an increasingly diverse group, originating from 57 countries and studying across 30 different academic departments.

-There are three main schemes within the Weidenfeld-Hoffmann Scholarships and Leadership Programme:
+There are two main schemes within the Weidenfeld-Hoffmann Scholarships and Leadership Programme:

 - the Oxford-Weidenfeld and Hoffmann Scholarships and Leadership Programme

 - the Louis Dreyfus-Weidenfeld and Hoffmann Scholarships and Leadership Programme